 Genuine literacy is linked to a common conversation, a focused conversation.
 A common conversation requires a common subject and a common method or strategy to explore the subject.
 Unfocussed conversations deplete the energy of critical work and lack a specific goal.
 Westar seminars have sufficiently defined goals to make progressive conversations possible.
 Westar seminars place emphasis on outcomes to academic conversations.

-Honesty is the foundational value that permeates the collective behavior of the Fellows.
+Honesty is the foundational value that permeates the collective behavior of the scholars.
 Westar promotes an atmosphere of ruthless honesty about outcomes and reasons for outcomes.
 The first step in Westar’s history was to promote a rigorous honesty in academic exchanges.
 Then, Westar scholars had to learn to be candid with the broader public and speak to the public in clear, jargon-free, terms.

 The conversation that is characteristic of the Westar community is cumulative: it builds on itself as it moves along from one stage to another.
 For a conversation to be cumulative, sustained participation is a necessary ingredient.

-When the Jesus Seminar started, Fellows were permitted to vote whether or not they had read the papers or attended meetings.
+When the Jesus Seminar started, scholars were permitted to vote whether or not they had read the papers or attended meetings.
 This practice defeated the spirit of collaborative and cumulative dialogue.
 It was soon discontinued.
 Sustained participation in conversations is essential to Westar academic quality and course of study.

 The Westar community operates on a consensus model.
 Consensus is used to achieve tangible results.
 It suppresses the academic temptation to engage an endless parade of unresolved problems.
 Westar seminars attempt to draw some conclusions, no matter how provisional.
 The seminars usually establish their conclusions through secret ballot.
 Members do not have to agree with one another or the results, but the ballot is used to express the state of a consensus reached to the broader public and academy.